sketchplugins/plugin-directory/README.md

 - [Align Artboards and Symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
 - [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
 - [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.
+- [Align to Padding](https://github.com/franklymrshankly/Align-to-padding), by Jonathan Tran: Align layers in a group with padding applied
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Android Screenshot](https://github.com/sylvainleris/fr.y3s.sketch.screenshot), by Sylvain Leris: A Sketch plugin to take screenshots of Android device connected over USB.
 - [Angle](https://designcode.io/angle), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.